Part of Space Creation & Admin Category

 A Space is an online area that can be used to include your teaching and learning activities for collaboration, communication and assessment.
 There are a number of different types of spaces.
 As a staff member, you are responsible for setting up these spaces as necessary, see the help guides below to learn more.

-Delivery Spaces are for teaching purposes and are created two weeks before the semester starts.
+Delivery Spaces are for teaching purposes and are created two weeks before the block or semester starts.
 Delivery spaces can be created either as a single unit or a multi-unit space.
 Single unit spaces are created automatically in HE, while multi-unit spaces can be created by contacting ITS.
 Note that Victoria University Polytechnic units are unaffected by the space creation automation.

 Unit Master Spaces are spaces where everything will be copied from to create the Single Unit Delivery Space for students and staff to work from two (2) weeks before the semester begins.
 Read this guide on Unit Master Spaces to learn more.